joannakl/cs102/projects/project5_mountain.markdown

 This is a generic `BST<E>` class.
 The specification is similar to the one for `TreeSet` class provided by Java libraries, but your implementation will be very different.

-The specification for this class is provided at [its javadoc page](project5/project5/BST.html).
+The specification for this class is provided at [its javadoc page](project5_mountain/project5/BST.html).
-You can use the source code that we wrote in class, but keep in mind that the class that you are implementing requires additional functionality and you may need to rewrite some of the methods that were created in class.
+You can use the source code we wrote in class, but keep in mind that the class you are implementing requires additional functionality and you may need to rewrite some of the methods created in class.

 __<code>Node</code> class__